GSTR-3B Filing Using Accounting Software

 The right features make the difference between clean filing and repeated corrections.
 Below are the key features you should check in any software that claims to support GSTR-3B filing.

-This feature helps reduce manual work by pulling values directly from your books into a GSTR-3B format.
-If invoices and purchase entries are clean, the software can auto populate major sections.
+GST data import helps reduce manual work by pulling values directly from accounting records into the GSTR 3B structure.
+When sales and purchase entries are recorded correctly, the software can automatically populate major tax sections for the selected period.

 Reconciliation Tools